Michael Kors, now Capri Holdings, completes Versace deal

-NEW YORK — Having adding a pair of high-end brands to its stable, Michael Kors is changing its name to Capri.
+NEW YORK — Having added a pair of high-end brands to its stable, Michael Kors is changing its name to Capri.

 The company announced the acquisition of the Italian fashion house Versace for more than $2 billion (1.83 billion euros) in September, less than two years after acquiring Jimmy Choo, the shoemaker that rocketed to fame on the high heels of “Sex and the City.”